JustinHoyt/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 ## Uploading Files and Graphics
-When developing a SmartDeviceLink application you must remember these two things when using images:
+When developing a SmartDeviceLink application you must remember these three things when using images:

 1. You may be connected to a Head Unit that does not have the ability to display images.
 2. You must upload images from your mobile device to the Head Unit before using them in a template.
+3. Persistant images are stored on a Head Unit between sessions.
+Ephemeral images are destroyed when a sessions ends.

 To learn how to use images once they are uploaded, please see [Displaying Information > Text, Images, and Buttons](Displaying Information/Text, Images, and Buttons).